 There were no properties that would receive a multiple variable adjustment.

-Generally, homes lower than grade 6 (excluding year renovated 2015 and newer), grade 6 homes (excluding year renovated 2015 and newer), and grade 7 homes were at a lower assessment level than the rest of the population.
+Generally, townhomes in neighborhood 6, townhomes in neighborhood 19, and townhomes located outside neighborhoods 6 or 19 were at a higher assessment level than the rest of the population.
 This model corrects for these strata differences.

 Annual Update Process